3C in G Workshop on Computational Algebra

 This is the webpage of the upcoming 3C in G Workshop on Computational Algebra.
 This workshop forms part of the Cambridge-Imperial-Warwick EPSRC-funded 5-year programme grant Classification, Computation, and Construction: New Methods in Geometry (3C in G).
 The aim of the meeting is to discuss current and future applications of computational algebra in mathematics, with a particular focus on geometry.

-Anyone interested in taking part should register by following the instructions on the registration page, which may also be accessed from the navigation bar on the left.
-Places are limited.
-Support will be provided for invited speakers and a number of outside participants through the 3C in G grant; you may apply for such support through the registration form.
+Support will be provided for invited speakers and a number of outside participants through the 3C in G grant.
 Please direct any additional questions to the workshop organisers.

 - Mark Gross (mgross (at) dpmms.cam.ac.uk)